 MVA is Manual Vacuum Aspiration but it might also be known as surgical abortion, aspiration abortion, suction abortion, vacuum aspiration procedure abortion, or in-clinic abortion.

-However, if antibiotics are unavailable, an MVA can still safely be performed.
-Clinics may also choose to give an oral medication to help with the cramping pain, such as ibuprofen.
+However, if antibiotics are unavailable, a vacuum aspiration abortion can still safely be performed.
+Clinics may also choose to give an oral medication to help with the cramping pain, such as Ibuprofen.

 During a clinic visit for a manual vacuum aspiration abortion (MVA) or an electric vacuum aspiration abortion (EVA), there are often steps taken in preparation for the procedure including (but not limited to) :

 - Urine pregnancy testing

 - Manual pelvic exam and/or ultrasound to estimate the gestational age

 Some additional tests may be performed based on requirements/laws specific to each geographic location.